The SPFIT/SPCAT program suite of Pickett (available from JPL Molecular Spectroscopy)

 this is not the case then you can try zeroing this parameter by

-A confident sign of final convergence is that the fit terminates in one iteration and THRESH=0.0000E+000, irrespective of the number of iterations declared in the .par file.
+A confident sign of final convergence is that the fit terminates in one iteration and THRESH=0.0000E+000, irrespective of the number of iterations declared in the parameter NITR in the second line of the .par file.

 - - -TRAP 4 results from the fact that almost all quartic centrifugal distortion constants in the .par file are negative relative to the usual convention, as you can check in this table.
 The only exception are the two off-diagonal S-reduction constants, d1 and d2.
 The recommended solution is to write the parameter descriptions explicitly in the .par file: